321st Missile Wing LGM-30 Minuteman Missile Launch Sites: Overview

 On 1 November 1964, the 321st SMW was activated by Strategic Air Command.
 As personnel began to report to the 321st, the wing trained for the day when the Minuteman II missile would be placed on alert status.
 In August 1965, the 321st received its first Minuteman II missile, shipped by train from assembly plant 77 at Hill AFB, Utah.
 During the following March, the base received the first Minuteman II to be shipped via aircraft, an Air Force first.
 On 26 April 1966, the 447th Strategic Missile Squadron and its 50 Minuteman II missiles were declared operational.
 Additional flights came on line throughout 1966.
 On 7 December the 321st Strategic Missile Wing, with its component 446th, 447th, and 448th Strategic Missile Squadrons, became fully operational.

 From December 1971 to March 1973, the 321st converted to LGM-30G Minuteman III missiles.
 These missiles represented a significant technological advancement, having multiple independently targetable reentry vehicles (MIRVs).

 With the restructuring of the Air Force after the end of the Cold War in the early 1990s the 321st first came under Air Combat Command and then Air Force Space Command jurisdiction.
 In March 1995, the Base Realignment and Closure Commission (BRAC) selected the 321st Missile Wing for inactivation.
 Initially downgraded to a Group in July 1994, the 321st was inactivated, with its three component missile squadrons on 30 September 1998.
-The 446th Strategic Missile Squadron completed its mission of mission transfer first in late November 1996, followed by the 448th Strategic Missile Squadron in September 1997 and lastly the 447th Strategic Missile Squadron in June 1998.
+The 446th Strategic Missile Squadron completed its mission of mission transfer first in JUNE of 1996, followed by the 448th Strategic Missile Squadron in September 1997 and lastly the 447th Strategic Missile Squadron in September 1998.

-The last Alert pulled at each Launch Control Center and the last time a warhead or missile was pulled from its silo according to pictures taken of art work / wall murals at each facility.
+The last alert pulled at each Launch Control Center and the last time a warhead or missile was pulled from its silo according to pictures taken of art work / wall murals at each facility.